ryanbranch/SQuIHD/README.md

 SQuIHD

 This repository is a set of programs (Stock Quote Intraday History Downloaders) for automating the retrieval of stock price information.

-Specifically, here is very little minute-level and tick-level data available for free online, and it is often hard or tedious to access.
+Specifically, there is very little minute-level and tick-level data available for free online, and it is often hard to access due to bandwidth restrictions or complicated interfaces.

 ## Credits

 Written by [Ryan Branch](http://ryanbran.ch/)

 For inquiries regarding this code, contact me at ryanbranch@ryanbran.ch